sihyun-yu/Ogogada/Reports/[DP1] Needfinding.md

 * Be tested for studying menus with homepage or videos

 >> ![](./Images/hp1.png)
->> need to memorize all of information in the webpage
+>> New workers need to memorize all of information in the webpage
 >> ![](./Images/hp2.png)
->> sometimes, still hard to distinguish menus since they have similar appearance in real
+>> Sometimes, it is still hard to distinguish menus since they have similar appearance in real

 * Managers watch workers through CCTVs
 * Not only managers but also proficient part-time workers educate new part-time workers